6 Week Certificate Program: Lexington Campus Only

 • Assemble and maintain medical instruments

-• Properly sanitize all equipment before each use; maintain a clean and sanitary work
+• Properly sanitize all equipment before each use; maintain a clean lab

-• Communicate a clear explanation of procedures to patients or donors
+• Communicate a clear explanation of procedures to patients and donors

 • Accurately label, provide storage and carefully transport blood collections

 • Observe and follow strict safety protocols to avoid contamination or direct contact with blood

 Phlebotomy classes at MedQuest will prepare each Phlebotomy Technician to fulfill the requirements of several healthcare facilities.

 • Ambulatory Healthcare Services